rodney-almeida/howto/docs/_posts/2020-04-26-Dynamically-create-README-from-azdo-pipeline-and-commit-repository.md

 Invoke-PSDocument -Path "$WorkingDir\$DocTemplatePath" -InputObject $PSDocsInputObject -OutputPath "$WorkingDir\$PipelineName" -Instance README
 ```

-## Create a BASH script to run the git commands
+## Create a BASH script to run the git commands and commit the new README file to the repository

-We also created a BASH script called `GITCommitReadMeFile.sh` to run the set to git commands needed to be able to be reused in all our IaC Template Pipelines.
+Last we also need to create a BASH script called `GITCommitReadMeFile.sh`.
+This will run the necessary git commands needed to upload our new README file to our repository.

 ```bash
 BRANCH=$1